Voluntary Disclosure Program

 To be eligible, a taxpayer must contact the Department without any prior contact by the Department concerning the filing of a return and the payment of a tax.
 The contact may be made by a representative and the taxpayer may remain anonymous until the terms of the agreement are final.

 Voluntary disclosure also includes requests by taxpayers under the Multistate Tax Commission National Nexus Program.
-Many taxpayers who are not located in Missouri use the Voluntary Disclosure Program to resolve sales and use tax, and corporate income and franchise tax liabilities when they learn they may be subject to Missouri tax.
+Many taxpayers who are not located in Missouri use the Voluntary Disclosure Program to resolve sales and use tax, and corporate income tax liabilities when they learn they may be subject to Missouri tax.

 The Department has authority to resolve tax disputes as outlined in Sections 32.375 and 32.378, RSMo.